-A recent edition of Forefront featured the latest Pharmacy Guild of Australia’s Customer Experience Index (CEI).
+A 2016 edition of Forefront featured the Pharmacy Guild of Australia’s Customer Experience Index (CEI).

 The index found: